Drawing in Practice

 Kamikaze is selected for the film festival Rencontres du film d’art in Saint-Gaudens, France.
 Directed by filmmakers Neel Cockx and Guillaume Vandenberghe, Kamikaze offers a dive into the life of the painter and the abyss of his artistic creation.
 One long shot glides over his works, belongings, sources of inspiration and memories.
 Archival footage that is projected on the way brings the painter back to his studio.
 Kamikaze was produced by Bart Van Langendonck of Savage Films.

-From 13 October, 2019, until 26 January, 2020, the group exhibition Love will take place in the Draiflessen Collection, Mettingen, Germany.
-As the second exhibition in the Faith, Love, Hope trilogy it takes a look at the concept of love, portraying love as a form of (special) social relationship and commitment.
-The exhibition presents a selection of modern and contemporary works of art that offer reflection on the potentialities, limits, and contradictions of human connectedness.
-During the exhibition the seminal work Aimer c’est flageller II (To Love Is to Flagellate II) by Philippe Vandenberg will be on view.
+From 22 March until 21 June, 2020, the group exhibition Hope will take place in the Draiflessen Collection, Mettingen, Germany.
+As the third exhibition in the Faith, Love, Hope trilogy, it takes a look at the concept of hope.
+The exhibition brings together expressions of religious and spiritual forms of hope with newer forms of hope that have risen to the fore through the secularization of Europe of the pas two centuries: promises of salvation through technological progress or political ideology.
+During the exhibition the work Over de berg loopt het spoor (The Track Runs Over the Mountain) by Philippe Vandenberg will be on view.